belangeo/cecilia5/doc-en/source/src/configuration/menubar.rst

 - **Show module info**: Opens the module documentation window at the page of the module that is currently used.
 - **Show API Documentation**: Opens the documentation related to Cecilia's Application Programming Interface (API).
   This documentation contains all classes and functions declarations available to design new custom module.
+- **Show Grapher Help**: Shows the list of mouse bindings applied to the grapher.

 List of Shortcuts
 -------------------